Plant a billion trees

 The ‘One Billion Trees’ Project: what it really meant

 “Natural regeneration is occurring on Banks Peninsula on a massive scale, but because it is not financially incentivised we increasingly see large areas destroyed by aerial spraying as landowners perceive native vegetation or its nurse canopy as an invasive weed affecting income rather than carbon sequestration with potential to earn income.
 We submit that this is utterly counterproductive to the goals of the Climate Change Response Act.
 At best carbon sequestered in these naturally regenerating areas is not being included on the national register, at worst it is being replaced with methane emitting pastoral farming.
 Although we are Banks Peninsula focussed, we are aware of the same issues around the country.” – Submission to the Parliamentary Select Committee hearings for the Climate Change Response (Emissions Trading Scheme) Bill, February 2020

-While the title was inspirational, the ‘billion’ number was misleading as it included replacing existing commercial exotic forestry, 50% of which is being or is soon due to be harvested and in need of replanting just to maintain existing commercial forestry levels.
-The other 50% was intended to be a mix of new plantation forestry and native trees.
+While the title was inspirational, the ‘billion’ number was misleading as it included replacing existing commercial exotic forestry, 50% of which was due to be harvested and in need of replanting just to maintain existing commercial forestry levels.
+The other 50% was intended to be a mix of more plantation forestry and native trees.

 So ‘one billion’ trees really meant around 500,0000 additional trees.

 That’s still a lot of carbon-absorbing trees, right?